auth0/auth0-fastapi-api/README.md

 #### How It Works

+**Bearer Authentication:**
 1. The user sends a request with `Authorization: Bearer <JWT>`.
-2. The SDK parses the token, checks signature via Auth0’s JWKS, validates standard claims like `iss`, `aud`, `exp`, etc.
+2. The SDK parses the token, checks signature via Auth0's JWKS, validates standard claims like `iss`, `aud`, `exp`, etc.
-3. If valid, the route receives the decoded claims as a Python dict (e.g. `{"sub": "user123", "scope": "read:stuff", ...}`).
+3. If valid, the route receives the decoded claims as a Python dict.

+**DPoP Authentication:**
+1. The user sends a request with `Authorization: DPoP <JWT>` and `DPoP: <proof-jwt>` headers.
+2. The SDK validates both the access token and the DPoP proof, including cryptographic binding.
+3. DPoP provides enhanced security through proof-of-possession of private keys.
+4. If valid, the route receives the decoded claims as a Python dict.

+The SDK automatically detects which authentication scheme is being used and validates accordingly.

 > [!IMPORTANT]
 > This method protects API endpoints using bearer tokens.
 It does not **create or manage user sessions in server-side rendering scenarios**.
 For session-based usage, consider a separate library or approach.